-Title: | Construct and Compare scGRN from Single-Cell Transcriptomic Data |
+| Title: | Construct and Compare scGRN from Single-Cell Transcriptomic Data |

-Description: | A workflow based on machine learning methods to construct and compare single-cell gene regulatory networks (scGRN) using single-cell RNA-seq (scRNA-seq) data collected from different conditions.
+| Description: | A workflow based on machine learning methods to construct and compare single-cell gene regulatory networks (scGRN) using single-cell RNA-seq (scRNA-seq) data collected from different conditions.
 Uses principal component regression, tensor decomposition, and manifold alignment, to accurately identify even subtly shifted gene expression programs.
 See <doi:10.1016/j.patter.2020.100139> for more details. |

-Maintainer: | Daniel Osorio <[email protected]> |
+| Maintainer: | Daniel Osorio <[email protected]> |

-License: | GPL (>=2) |
+| License: | GPL (>=2) |

-Version: | 1.3 |
+| Version: | 1.4 |

-Built: | 2025-03-02 03:48:21 UTC |
+| Built: | 2026-05-29 19:29:58 UTC |

-Source: | https://github.com/cailab-tamu/sctenifoldnet |
+| Source: | https://github.com/cailab-tamu/sctenifoldnet |

-Canonical Polyadic (CP) decomposition of a tensor, aka CANDECOMP/PARAFRAC.
-Approximate a K-Tensor using a sum of num_components
+Canonical Polyadic (CP) decomposition of a tensor, aka

-rank-1 K-Tensors.
-A rank-1 K-Tensor can be written as an outer product of K vectors.
-There are a total of num_compoents *tnsr@num_modes
+as an outer product of K vectors.
+There are a total of

-vectors in the output, stored in tnsr@num_modes
+num_components * tnsr$num_modes vectors in the output, stored in

-matrices, each with num_components
+tnsr$num_modes matrices, each with num_components columns.

-columns.
-This is an iterative algorithm, with two possible stopping conditions: either relative error in Frobenius norm has gotten below tol
+This is an iterative algorithm, with two possible stopping conditions:

-number of iterations has been reached.
-For more details on CP decomposition, consult Kolda and Bader (2009).
+the max_iter number of iterations has been reached.
+For more details

-cpDecomposition(tnsr, num_components = NULL, max_iter = 25, tol = 1e-05)
+cpDecomposition(tnsr, num_components = NULL, max_iter = 25, tol = 1e-05)cpDecomposition(tnsr, num_components = NULL, max_iter = 25, tol = 1e-05)

 tnsr |

-Tensor with K modes |
+Tensor with K modes. |

 num_components |

-the number of rank-1 K-Tensors to use in approximation |
+The number of rank-1 K-Tensors to use in approximation. |

 max_iter |

-maximum number of iterations if error stays above |
+Maximum number of iterations if error stays above |

 tol |

-relative Frobenius norm error tolerance |
+Relative Frobenius norm error tolerance. |

 Uses the Alternating Least Squares (ALS) estimation procedure.
 A progress bar is included to help monitor operations on large tensors.

-a list containing the following
+A list containing the following

-the percent of Frobenius norm explained by the approximation
+norm_percentThe percent of Frobenius norm explained by the approximation.

-estimate of tnsr
+estEstimate of tnsr after compression.

-the Frobenius norm of the error fnorm(est-tnsr)
+fnorm_residThe Frobenius norm of the error.

-vector containing the Frobenius norm of error for all the iterations
+all_residsVector containing the Frobenius norm of error for all iterations.

 T. Kolda, B. Bader, "Tensor decomposition and applications".
 SIAM Applied Mathematics and Applications 2009.